EASA CZIB CZIB-2017-07R19

 What To Do

-Affected air operators should avoid operating in the Yemen Sana’a FIR at all altitudes except for routes in the maritime part east of route B400, where caution is advised.
-Operators must continuously monitor airspace developments and follow all relevant aeronautical publications issued by Yemen or neighboring states, as well as guidance from their national authorities.
-The extended validity requires adherence to these measures until at least 31 October 2026.
+Air operators should avoid operating in the Sana’a FIR at all altitudes except for routes in the maritime part east of route B400, where caution is advised.
+They must continuously monitor airspace developments and follow all relevant aeronautical publications issued by Yemen or neighboring states, as well as guidance from national authorities.
+These measures remain valid until 31 October 2026 unless reviewed earlier.

 Your fleet's weekly compliance brief